2017–18 UConn Huskies women's basketball team: Stanford

 The UConn team opened their season on the road, playing in the Countdown to Columbus doubleheader against 10th-ranked Stanford.
-The Huskies had the good fortune to return three first-team All-American's (the only team in Division I women's basketball to do so this year).
+The Huskies had the good fortune to return three first-team All-Americans (the only team in Division I women's basketball to do so this year).
 The fourth starter for the team, Nurse, was the starting guard on the Canadian Olympic team.
-The fifth starter was sophomore Dangerfield who had a good but uneven freshman year.
+The fifth starter was sophomore Dangerfield, who had a good but uneven freshman year.
 However, she reached double figures in scoring halfway through the first quarter, and ended up hitting six of seven 3-point shot attempts.
 The Huskies opened up a 49–14 halftime lead.
 For the first time in four years, the opening game did not follow a successful national championship bid, so the team potentially could interrupt their back-to-back winning streak extending from 1993 to 1994.
-That streak was never seriously threatened in this game is UConn ended up with the win 78–53.
-It was the 22nd consecutive year that UConn has won their opening game.
+That streak was never seriously threatened in this game, as UConn ended up with the win 78–53.
+This was the 22nd consecutive year that UConn had won their opening game.